TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/Index.rst

 ===========

 This Guide demonstrates the usage of Fluid to render output.
 Fluid is a template engine that is designed to be flexible and extensible, but easy to use.
-It is part of TYPO3 Flow and TYPO3 CMS.
+It is part of TYPO3 FLOW and TYPO3 CMS.

 **Table of Contents**